 The response to the 2020 crisis showed just how much people care about their local community, and clearly demonstrated the potential of ‘giving’ in Southwark.
 Neighbours helped neighbours, thousands of volunteers delivered food parcels and offered their time to local charities, restaurants and catering companies produced meals for the vulnerable.
 Churches, mosques and businesses gave time and money, and statutory agencies, charities and funders worked together in ways they had never done before.
 The Giving scheme will build on this legacy; harnessing the potential within Southwark to create long term change.

 The Giving scheme will be hosted by United St Saviour’s Charity who employ the Programme Director.
-This post is currently being recruited.

 The Giving Scheme is being driven by a coalition of partners who will also provide support to the team.
 The Coalition currently comprises: Peabody Foundation, Alan and Babette Family Trust (part of the Sainsbury’s Charitable Trust family), London Borough of Southwark, Team London Bridge (Business Improvement District), Good People (social enterprise), corporate law firm Womble Bond Dickinson and Community Southwark.

 We are pleased to announce the launch of The Giving Scheme and have recruited William Cole as its Programme Director.
 If you have any questions, please contact Will at United St Saviour’s, email: email@example.com